The nine planets as Kārakas

 ☿️ Mercury (Budha)

 Mercury is the planet of intellect, clarity and learning.
-As a kāraka, it reveals our ability to think, speak, write and reason.
-It governs language, communication, business and youthfulness.
+As a kāraka, it reveals our ability to speak, write and reason.
 When strong, it gives quick understanding and articulate speech; when weak, it may cause confusion or restlessness.

 ♃ Jupiter (Guru)

-Kāraka for: wisdom, abundance and blessings, wealth, dharma, children or students, husband (for women), ability to be contented and committed
+Kāraka for: wisdom, abundance and blessings, wealth, dharma, children or students, husband, ability to be contented and committed.

 ♀️Venus (Śukra)

-Kāraka for: love and sensuality, wife (for men), artistic and creative pursuits, comforts and enjoyment, devotion, vehicles
+Kāraka for: love and sensuality, wife, artistic and creative pursuits, comforts and enjoyment, devotion, vehicles.

 Venus rules pleasure, love and refinement.
 As a kāraka, it governs romance, sensuality, creativity and material comfort.
-For men, Venus also signifies the wife.
 Venus can bring deep appreciation for beauty and aesthetics, but also tempt us into overindulgence if not balanced.
-It is also a planet of diplomacy and grace — the harmonizer among the grahas.
+It is also a planet of diplomacy and grace.

 ♄ Saturn (Śani)

-Saturn represents time, effort and reality.
-It is the planet of maturity, responsibility and consequence.
-As a kāraka, it rules over hard work, aging, boundaries, and delays.
+Saturn is the planet of maturity, responsibility and consequence.
+As a kāraka, it rules over hard work, aging and delays.
 It may bring grief, but it also teaches humility and resilience.
 It matures us slowly but deeply.

 ☊ Rāhu

-Rāhu is not a planet but a shadow point — a force of desire, confusion, and unconventional movement.
+Rāhu is a force of desire, confusion and unconventional movement.
 As a kāraka, it often represents the foreign, taboo, or disruptive aspects of life.
-It can bring innovation, obsession, or deception.
+It can bring innovation, obsession or deception.
 But Rāhu also gives breakthroughs, especially where social rules are limiting growth.
 It shows what we chase, often blindly.

 ☋ Ketu